Inherent Vice by Thomas Pynchon

 about loving, and then letting go.

 Something of Pynchon’s aesthetic is captured here, but little of Sportello’s life.
-It is probably ill-advised to be really fucking high when trying to talk in code or to walk backward—or indeed forward.
+It is probably ill-advised to be really fucking high when trying to walk backward—or indeed forward.